AdobeDocs/developers-animatesdk-docs/SymbolItem_object/symbolIte2.md

 #### Parameters

 **outputURI** A string, expressed as a file:/// URI, that specifies the SWF file to which the method will export the symbol.
 The *outputURI* must reference a local file.
-Flash does not create a folder if *outputURI* doesn’t exist.
+Flash does not create a folder if *outputURI* doesnâ€™t exist.

 #### Returns